Historically there have been only two ways to cycle around London's Richmond Park: clockwise and anti-clockwise.

 The pinnacle of our park riding is the famed 3-Lap Challenge: an attempt to complete three laps in under an hour - something we'd only advocate at dawn or dusk when the gates close to cars and the roads are clear.

 The Pretzel has been described (by us) as the single biggest innovation in Richmond Park cycling since the introduction of decent espresso at the café.

 A Pretzel can start from any of the park's five roundabouts and finishes when you return to that roundabout for the second time.
-Riding anti-clockwise is recommended so you only ever take left turns, minimising stops for traffic.
+Riding in an anti-clockwise direction is recommended so you only ever take left turns, minimising stops for traffic.
 A Reverse-Pretzel is permitted, but not advisable, not least because it sounds like a sex position.

 The total distance is exactly 29.19 km and the elevation gain is around 240m, depending on your device.
 Sawyer's and Dark Hill are climbed twice, Spankers the once.
 There are two descents of Broomfield and two opportunities to sprint the length of Priory Lane.